darren1202/OBJECT_DETECTION_DEEPLEARNING/README.md

 ## Contents

-  * __Gstreamer__ Python examples using gstreamer to obtain camera images.
-These examples work on Linux using a webcam, Raspberry Pi with the Raspicam and on the Coral DevBoard using the Coral camera.
-For the former two you will also need a Coral USB Accelerator to run the models.
-  * __Raspicam__ Python example using picamera.
-This is only intended for Raspberry Pi and will require a Coral USB Accelerator.
-    Use ```install_requirements.sh``` to make sure all the dependencies are present.
   * __PyGame__ Python example using pygame to obtain camera frames.
     Use ```install_requirements.sh``` to make sure all the dependencies are present.
   * __OpenCV__ Python example using OpenCV to obtain camera frames.
     Use ```install_requirements.sh``` to make sure all the dependencies are present.
-  * __NativeApp__ C++ example using gstreamer to obtain camera frames.
-    See README in the nativeapp directory on how to compile for the Coral DevBoard.

 ## Canned models